P2P Lending & Buyback Guarantee Explained

 Bottom line is, buyback guarantee isn’t the same with all P2P lending platforms.
 Most platforms offer the buyback guarantee if you are investing in unsecured personal loans, meaning there is no collateral or other securities connected to the loan.

 The buyback guarantee is, therefore, a good way to make the investment for the investor more attractive.
-The risk with the borrower shifts back from the investor to the loan originator.
+The risk with the borrower shifts back from the investor to the loan originator – in theory.
 Learn more about it in my article: How safe is P2P lending.

 Here is a breakdown of different buyback guarantees offered by platforms where I am an active investor myself: